Fixing “Resolving Host” Issue in Google Chrome

 Depending on the root cause of the issue one of the below solutions should fix the resolving host issue:

 - Change your DNS servers to public DNS servers

 - Clear DNS cache of Chrome browser

 - Clear DNS cache of your local PC or Mac

 - IP conflict due to multiple computers connected to the same wireless router

 Each option is discussed detail in the following sections.

 Option 1 – Change to Public DNS

 Changing the DNS servers in your network settings is the straight forward way of fixing this issue.
 You can use any of the public DNS servers available in the net.
-Since all your internet activities will be routed through the DNS servers entered here, only use known and reliable server address and avoid using unknown free server details for security reasons.
+Since all your internet activities will be routed through the DNS servers for resolving domains, only use known and reliable server address and avoid using unknown free server details for security reasons.